godfat/rest-graph/doc/tutorial.md

       # for rest-graph
       gem 'rest-client'
-      gem 'json'        # or gem 'yajl-ruby'
+      gem 'json'        # you can also use other JSON parsers/generators, i.e. 'yajl-ruby' or 'json_pure'

-5. You will also have to declare the requirement in the /config/environment.rb file.
-Please add this to the end of the file:

-      require 'rest-graph/auto_load'

-6. Create the rest-graph.yaml file in your /config directory and fill it with your FB app data.
-If you want to run your application in a canvas, declare the canvas name and set the 'iframe' value to true.
-If you don't, just don't mention any of these :)
+5. Create the rest-graph.yaml file in your /config directory and fill it with your FB app data.
+If you want to run your application in a canvas, declare also the canvas name.

   Example: